-During his time at the Assembly, David has held many roles, including as the Welsh Conservatives' director of policy, responsible for producing the Welsh election manifestos in 2003, 2007 and 2011.
-He has served in the Shadow Cabinet holding portfolios areas including Culture, Heritage, Housing, Environment and Communications.
+During his time at the Senedd, David has held many roles, including as the Welsh Conservatives' director of policy, responsible for producing the Welsh election manifestos in 2003, 2007 and 2011.
+He serves in the Shadow Cabinet as the Shadow Minister for Mental Health, Wellbeing, Culture and Sport having previous held portfolios areas including Culture, Heritage, Housing, Environment and Communications.

 During the Fourth Assembly, David was elected unanimously for the prestigious role of Deputy Presiding Officer.
 His contribution to politics has also extended to the foundation of the Welsh Think Tank, Gorwel.

 David has chaired several committees during his near-two decades as an Assembly Member, including the Standards of Conduct (2000-2002), Health and Social Services (2003-2006), Legislation (2006-2007), Audit Committee (2007-2009) and the Constitutional and Legislative Affairs Committee (2011-16).
 In 2016 David was appointed Chair of the Welsh Government’s Ministerial Advisory Group on Outcomes for Children.
 During the Coronavirus epidemic David was appointed as a Temporary Presiding Officer for the Welsh Parliament.